 2.)
 Your character discovers a doorway to the pasture of happiness.
 Once reaching the pasture, he/she must courageously face a renovation in order to remain.
 Describe his/her struggle such as almost leaving the pasture, learning contentment, getting lost, finding rest, or second guessing the process of renovation.

 3.)
 After entering into the doorway of marriage, years later a man or woman returns to a familiar location and discovers that he/she has courageously overcome a struggle such as impulsive shopping, horoscopes, a critical attitude, gambling, gluttony, or hoarding.

-More optional conflicts can be found in the workbook, Writers 750 Emerald Workbook, available at Amazon.
+More optional conflicts can be found in the workbook, Writers 750 Emerald Workbook, pages 5-6.

 LENGTH: 750-1,500 word count

 DEADLINE: Always due by the 25th of the month